SCHOOL TIMETABLE

 Being a sub-committee of the school Board this group actively supports the school.
 Some of the main activities are: lunches, social functions, fundraising and parent liaison.

 Everybody is more than welcome to be part of this group and any help would be appreciated.
-Any queries should be addressed to the school office or the principal.
+Any queries should be addressed to afg@ardmore.school.nz.

 BUS

-Children within a Ministry of Education defined area are entitled to free bus transport, providing they are a sufficient distance from the school.
+Children within a Ministry of Education defined area are entitled to free bus transport, providing they are a sufficient distance from the school and fall withing the Ministry of Education Transport Zone.

 STATIONERY